-Here’s a question I recently received from a newbie yoga teacher who had just purchased my Yoga Teacher Lesson Plan Kit…
+Here’s a question I recently received from a newbie yoga teacher, who had just got my Yoga Genie Lesson Planner…

-“Hi George, What a plethora of great information in Yoga Teacher Lesson Plan Kit!!
-I’m a new yoga teacher and am wondering where or what you would suggest I start with from this kit.
+“Hi George, What a plethora of great information in the Yoga Genie Lesson Planner!!
+I’m a new yoga teacher and am wondering where or what you would suggest I start with.
 There’s so much great stuff that I don’t know what to pick or where to start.
 Thanks.”

 “Hi Teresa, Thanks for your email and kind words.
-I’d recommend you start creating some lesson plans using the Drag & Drop Yoga Lesson Planner within The Yoga Teacher Lesson Plan Kit.
+I’d recommend you start creating some lesson plans using the Yoga Genie Lesson Planner.
 Just remember there’s no right way of a planning an adult or kids yoga class.
 There’s only your way.
 Have the courage to allow your personality to shine through.
 The only rule of yoga lesson planning is that if you’re teaching flowing yoga (Yang Yoga) that the flow is a graceful one.
 You don’t want your students going from seated pose to a standing pose to a seated pose.
 That isn’t a flowing, dance-like movement.
 It’s more of a jerking, chaotic movement.
-The good thing about using the Drag & Drop Yoga Lesson Planner is that each pose has a recommended preparation and follow up pose which makes it really easy to create a flowing sequence.
+The good thing about using the Yoga Genie Lesson Planner is that each pose has a recommended preparation and follow up pose which makes it really easy to create a flowing sequence.
 When creating a yoga lesson plan for my own yoga classes, I follow the mantra Start Slow And Grow A Flow.
 I start slowly with yin poses (static) and when I feel my students are ready, I start the yang (flow).
-Have fun creating a bunch of yoga lesson plans and see what you come up with the Drag & Drop Yoga Lesson Planner.”
+Have fun creating a bunch of yoga lesson plans and see what you come up with the Yoga Genie Lesson Planner.”

-Once I’ve created a yoga lesson plan (using the Drag & Drop Yoga Lesson Planner) I follow these 3 steps…
+Once I’ve created a yoga lesson plan I follow these steps

 Print.
 Fold.
 Pocket